 Primaseller is all about focused problem-solving.
 The software gives any retailer a complete look at their revenues and inventory.

 The Purchase Orders feature lets sellers place a comprehensive order for products from their vendor in a manner that is easy to keep track of, both for themselves and the vendor.
-The Accounting feature is integrated with both Tally and Quickbooks, so all invoices can directly be synced with any one of these accounting software.
+The Accounting feature is integrated with both Tally and Quickbooks, so all invoices can directly be synced with any one of these accounting software products.

 For a growing company like TLC that has ambitious expansion plans, it made sense to use Primaseller.
 The compelling factor for them to continue using it was the sheer number of issues at the grassroots level that the software managed to address.

 Billing was chaotic.
 There was a separate billing system for online orders and at points of sale.
 Sometimes, manual bills were created to make checking out faster for the customer.
 As a result, some invoices were digital, some were printed and some were written by hand, making accounting impossible when the time came.